MavridisChristos/MavridisChristos.github.io/_pages/about.md

 <!-- <div style="text-align: justify"> -->
 <!-- Postdoc at KTH Royal Institute of Technology, Stockholm, working with Prof.
 <a target="_blank" rel="noopener noreferrer" href="https://people.kth.se/~kallej/"> Karl Henrik Johansson</a>. -->
-Received my Ph.D. in Electrical and Computer Engineering from the University of Maryland, College Park, in 2021, working with Prof. <a target="_blank" rel="noopener noreferrer" href="https://ece.umd.edu/clark/faculty/357/John-S-Baras"> John S. Baras</a>.
-Got my Diploma in Electrical and Computer Engineering from the National Technical University of Athens, Greece, working at the Control Systems Lab (CSL) with Prof.
+I received my Diploma in Electrical and Computer Engineering from the National Technical University of Athens, Greece, where I worked on neuro-robotics and human-robot interaction at the Control Systems Lab (CSL) with Prof.
 <a target="_blank" rel="noopener noreferrer" href="http://www.controlsystemslab.gr/kkyria/"> Kostas Kyriakopoulos</a>.
+In 2021, I received my Ph.D. in Electrical and Computer Engineering from the University of Maryland, College Park, working with Prof. <a target="_blank" rel="noopener noreferrer" href="https://ece.umd.edu/clark/faculty/357/John-S-Baras"> John S. Baras</a> on stochastic optimization, and inference and control of cyber-physical systems.
+I then joined KTH Royal Institute of Technology, Stockholm, as a postdoctoral associate, where I worked with Prof.
+<a target="_blank" rel="noopener noreferrer" href="https://people.kth.se/~kallej/"> Karl Henrik Johansson</a> on explainable AI, learning-based control, and communication-aware robotics.
 <!-- </div> -->
 </p>